 - Zinc, copper and ceruloplasmin are often retested when patient has trouble with low zinc or elevated free copper and/or would like to begin on MT Promoter.
 It is also useful when attempting to lower your medications under the supervision of your primary care provider.

-- If histamine results are questionable because of taking antihistamine medicines, the test can be repeated when medications have been out of the system for 3-4 weeks.
+- Whole Blood Histamine does not change much with supplementation and unless the initial results are ambiguous due to concurrent medications, the test may be repeated when medications have been out of the system for 3-4 weeks.

-- If your doctor suspects you may are undermethylated but result interpretation is complicated by taking histamine lowering medications, an alternate Methylation Panel may be ordered.
+- If your Dr Epstein suspects you are undermethylated but result interpretation is complicated by taking histamine lowering medications, he may recommend a different Methylation Panel.

-- For persons who have a cardiovascular or stroke risk, it is advisable to wait on addressing undermethylation until homocysteine levels are brought down to a more normal level.
+- For persons who have a cardiovascular or stroke risk, it is advisable to wait on addressing undermethylation until homocysteine levels are brought down to a more normal level and periodically retest.

-- CBC is retested when replacing folates in an overmetylated person to monitor progress and ensure proper hemaglobin uptake and macrocytosis correction.
+- CBC is retested when taking folates in an overmethylated person to monitor progress with red and white blood cell status.